Student Awards

 The Len Horyza Memorial Scholarship honors this namesake who was a teacher, coach and mentor at Cretin High School and Cretin-Derham Hall for 35 years.
 Mr. Horyza emulated leadership, perseverance and commitment.

-The first recipient of this award, Miles Bollinger '24, comes from the boys basketball team.
-He is hard-working and enjoys balancing school, athletics, and family.
+Ben Coyle '25, recipient of this award, is a hard-working student athlete and enjoys balancing school, athletics, and family.
+He has earned great grades in Analysis-H all year.
 He is a great teammate and deeply cares about others.
+After every practice and game Ben would thank the coaching staff for having the opportunity to be a part of the CDH basketball program.
+Always looking to get better, Ben has been a tireless worker on the court and in the classroom.
 He is the type of student-athlete that Coach Horyza would be proud to coach on the floor and teach in the classroom.
-This student is a true leader in every sense of the word.
+Ben is a true leader in every sense of the word.

 Lepsche Family Award